-Now, I believe the Illuminati cult is real and deadly – the same goes for other branches of the occult – but when a Christian spends all his days hunting for cultic conspiracies, he has lost his spiritual bearing.
-Such Christians are no different from the media “ghostbuster” psychics or New Age kooks who rake in money by visiting haunted mansions to interview talkative spirits or seek out some “signs” up in an attic.
+Now, I believe the Illuminati cult is real and deadly – like other branches of the occult – but when a Christian spends all his days hunting for cultic conspiracies, he has lost his spiritual bearing.
+Such Christians are no different from media “ghostbuster” psychics or New Age kooks who rake in money by visiting haunted mansions to interview talkative spirits or seeking out some “signs” up in an attic.

-While we know that the whole world lies in darkness, we must also acknowledge that our God is Sovereign.
-Jesus has given us authority over all power of the enemy and the Holy Spirit living in us is greater than the evil one living in all the slaves of Satan.
+True, the whole world lies in darkness, but we must also acknowledge that our God is Sovereign.
+Jesus has given us authority over all powers of the enemy and the Holy Spirit living in us is greater than the evil one living in all the slaves of Satan.